syftdata/syft/packages/docs/docs/destinations/Warehouse/bigquery.md

 ---
-sidebar_position: 16
+sidebar_position: 12
 ---
-# Snowflake
+# Bigquery

-This page describes how to set up the Snowflake as a destination.
+This page describes how to set up the Bigquery as a destination.

 ## Set up
-An example setup for the Snowflake is shown below.
+An example setup for the Bigquery is shown below.

 ```ts title="src/pages/api/syft.ts"
 import { type NextApiRequest, type NextApiResponse } from "next";